 Companies like Google, Facebook, WeChat, Tesla, etc. ranked high on innovation and spent zero on marketing.
 There, there comes Apple who has a great product and also spends money on marketing.
-After that, companies like Flipkart (Belongs to India) has also done innovation but spends a lot more money on marketing.
+After that, companies like Flipkart (Belongs to India) have also done innovation but spends a lot more money on marketing.

-On the other hand, bunch of traditional companies spends a lot of money on marketing indicated with Blue circles in the graph.
+On the other hand, a bunch of traditional companies spends a lot of money on marketing indicated with Blue circles in the graph.

 The point that Manu Kumar Jain is trying to make was that the CEOs and founders of these great companies were so paranoid, they always remain focused on the product.
 To name a few, you can consider the example of Facebook, Mark Zuckerberg is only involved in the product.
 He has hired a separate person to take care of the company.

 Mark Zuckerberg says, “Let me focus on the product, and you should handle the other stuff like revenue, marketing, shares, etc. in the company.
-I can focus on one single thing which matters most that is the product.“
+I can focus on one single thing which matters most that are the product.“

-This is something which we thought that it is possible only in Sci-Fi movies.
+This is something that we thought that it is possible only in Sci-Fi movies.
 I used to the thought that it’ll only happen after decades in the future.
 It’s beginning to happen now.
 The person who is involved in this daily is the CEO and Founder of the company himself ‘Elon Musk’.